rwlink3z8/hpp2/README.md

 #### second house finished January 2021, close in early March! visualizations to follow

-Making the switch from webscraping to API's has allowed me to obtain real estate listings for over 277,000 single-family homes sold in the KC metro area over the last 20 years for three different counties.
-This represents a 100 fold increase in the data and current work is to continue to scale this project
+Making the switch from webscraping to API's has allowed me to obtain real estate listings for over 308,000 single-family homes sold in the KC metro area over the last 20 years for three different counties.
+This represents a 100 fold increase in the data and current work is to continue to scale this project.

+The raw data for cass county is in the data folder in 3 chunks, it's the smallest of the 3 counties by an order of 5